|Location||8 km southeast of Chibougamau, QC|

 RECENT & CURRENT EXPLORATION

 In 2020, Dore Copper completed 9,025 meters of drilling and successfully extended the 10-20A and 10-20B structures by approximately 250 meters down dip.
 All veins remain open at depth and towards the northwest.
-In the course of the 2020 drilling program, four drill holes were collared at Copper Cliff, drilled southwest and intersected the near-surface Copper Cliff Crown Pillar with high-grade copper and gold mineralization.
-The best hole (CDR-20-04B) intersected 7.3% Cu and 13.6 g/t Au over a true width of 2.3 metres at a depth of 34 metres.
-According to historic sections and plans, the Copper Cliff Crown Pillar is 85 metres in height with the first development level being that depth below the surface.
+In the course of the 2020 drilling program, three of four drill holes intersected high-grade copper and gold mineralization at the near-surface Copper Cliff Crown Pillar.
+The best hole (CDR-20-04B) intersected 7.3% Cu and 13.6 g/t Au over a true width of 2.3 meters at a depth of 34 meters.
+In 2021, Doré Copper completed 2,043 m of drilling in 10 holes to test the extension of the Copper Cliff Crown Pillar.
+Only three holes intersected high-grade copper mineralization.
+The Copper Cliff Crown Pillar extends for approximately 300 m along strike from surface to a vertical depth of 85 m (mined out below).

 GEOLOGY & MINERALIZATION